Last Updated on June 10, 2026 by Michelle

 Kamut vs spelt

 The key difference in the grains is the flavor.
-I find spelt to be earthier and more bitter than kamut, which is sweet, buttery, and nutty.
+I find spelt to be just a little earthier and maybe a little more bitter than kamut.
+Kamut’s flavor profile is sweet, buttery, and nutty.

-Choose spelt for stronger (wheat-y, more complex) flavor in breads and baked goods, or if you’re making more “rustic” style bread.
+Choose spelt for stronger, slightly wheat-ier flavor in breads and baked goods, or if you’re making more “rustic” style bread.

-Use kamut if you’re looking for sweeter, more mild flavor and all-purpose capacity.
+Use kamut if you’re looking for sweeter, more mild flavor.

 Einkorn and kamut (khorasan)–what’s the difference?

-Both einkorn and kamut are ancient grains with a sweet, buttery, mild flavor.
-They’re both great all-purpose grains and can be used for a wide variety of baked goods, breads, and pastries.
+Both einkorn and khorasan are ancient grains with a sweet, buttery, mild flavor.
+They’re both pretty good at being all-purpose grains and can be used for a wide variety of baked goods, breads, and pastries.

-There’s debate about if einkorn or kamut is older, or which originated first.
-I enjoy using both, and try not to get caught up in the technicalities.
-They’re both great, old, tasty grains, m’kay?
+There are debates about which grain is older and which originated first.
+I enjoy using both, and try not to get caught up in the historical assumptions too much.
+They’re both great, tasty, nutritious grains, m’kay?

 One key difference in einkorn and kamut (khorasan) is the size of the wheat berry.
 Einkorn grains are smaller in size (compared to modern wheat), while khorasan wheat berries are actually larger than modern wheat berries.
-This impacts your baking to some degree, given that einkorn mills into a very fine, powder-y flour (because it starts off smaller), whereas kamut mills into a slightly coarser flour, no matter how finely you try to mill it.
+This impacts your baking, given that einkorn mills into a very fine, powdery flour (because it starts off smaller it’s easier for your grain mill to grind up super fine), whereas kamut mills into a slightly coarser flour, no matter how finely you try to mill it.

 Benefits of kamut flour

 Kamut flour is hard to beat for a number of reasons, including the ones listed above.
-I love using khorasan knowing I’m milling the same grains that folks have turned into flour for thousands of years.
-And for good reason, too.
-The buttery flavor of kamut flour is unreal.
-I also like knowing that I have hundreds of pounds of kamut wheat berries in my basement, just in case.
+I love using khorasan knowing I’m milling the same grains that folks have turned into flour for thousands of years… without Big Ag getting involved and hybridizing the grains.
+Because they haven’t been hybridized, ancient grains are always going to pack more nutrition into every bite.

 How to use kamut flour in baking

 To use kamut flour in baked goods: simply swap kamut for all-purpose flour at a 1:1 ratio.
-Just to be safe, add slightly less flour than your recipe calls for, then add the rest if needed.
+Just to be safe, add slightly less flour than your recipe calls for, let the dough autolyze a little (soak the flour and liquid ingredients before adding the rest) then add the rest of your flour if needed after a 10-minute rest.

 To use kamut flour in pasta: given that kamut is similar to durum (the “pasta” flour), it’s great for making pasta.
 Use in any homemade pasta recipe, 1:1 substitute for all-purpose or durum flour.
 Just add a little less flour at first, then add more later if needed.